 Since the government-wide focus includes the long-term view, comparisons between these two perspectives may provide insight into the long-term impact of short-term financing decisions.
 The adjustments columns, the Reconciliation of the Governmental Funds Balance Sheet to the Statement of Net Position and the Reconciliation of the Governmental Funds Statement of Revenues, Expenditures and Changes in Fund Balances to the Statement of Activities explain the differences between the two presentations and assist in understanding the differences between these two perspectives.

 NOTES TO THE FINANCIAL STATEMENTS

 The accompanying notes to the financial statements provide information essential to a full understanding of the government-wide and fund financial statements.
-The notes to the financial statements can be found on pages 13 through 26 in this report.

 OTHER INFORMATION